leilaicruz/swc-git-lecture-notes/git-notes.md

 ```

 > Explanation: initialising (creating .git files) for every folder inside a repo is redundant and bad practice.
+> Git uses this special subdirectory to store all the information about the project, including all files and sub-directories located within the project’s directory.
+If we ever delete the .git subdirectory, we will lose the project’s history.

 ### 3. START TRACKING CHANGES [10 min]